 The Aviation Maintenance Technician - Powerplant program prepares students for employment in the field of aviation maintenance.
 The program emphasizes a combination of aircraft powerplant maintenance theory and practical application.
 This program meets the FAA academic requirements for Mechanic-Powerplant certification.
 Satisfactory completion of all program courses entitles students to participate in FAA powerplant examinations and certification processes.
 Most employers require the FAA Mechanic's Certificate with Powerplant rating to be able to work on aircraft engines in the Aviation Maintenance field.
-These exams are not part of the program or costs of the program.
+These exams are not part of the program or costs of theprogram.

-Program Courses Credits

-FAA Approved Occupational Courses

-AVMT 1000 - Aviation Mathematics 2

-AVMT 1010 - Aircraft Maintenance Regulations 2

-AVMT 1020 - Aircraft Applied Sciences I 5

-AVMT 1025 - Aircraft Applied Sciences II 4

-AVMT 1030 - Aircraft Electricity and Electronics 5

-AVMT 1210 - Aviation Physics 2

-AVMT 2210 - Reciprocating Engine Powerplants I 3

-AVMT 2220 - Reciprocating Engine Powerplants II 4
+AVMT 1000 - Aviation Mathematics 2 AVMT 1010 - Aircraft Maintenance Regulations 2 AVMT 1020 - Aircraft Applied Sciences I 5 AVMT 1025 - Aircraft Applied Sciences II 4 AVMT 1030 - Aircraft Electricity and Electronics 5 AVMT 1210 - Aviation Physics 2 AVMT 2210 - Reciprocating Engine Powerplants I 3 AVMT 2220 - Reciprocating Engine Powerplants II 4